 Provence Lavender Tour

-We had booked our apartment in the old city of Avignon and our pickup was arranged in Place de l’Horloge around 5 minutes walk from the apartment.
+We had booked our apartment in the old city of Avignon and our pickup was arranged in Place de l’Horloge around 5 minutes’ walk from the apartment.
 Nicola the owner of the tour company was our guide for the day.
 Everyone was picked up by 9 am. as planned.
-The minivan was a 8 seater which made it easier to get along with Nicola and other fellow travelers.
+The minivan was an 8 seater which made it easier to get along with Nicola and other fellow travelers.

 Nicola started with a short history of the medieval town of Avignon.
 It was interesting to know that old city of Avignon is a walled city with well-preserved ramparts and seven gates dating back to 14th century.

 Nicola himself being an avid traveler has traveled to the most part of Asia, eight times to India alone.
 The tour company is run by himself and his wife Veronica.
-They alternatively take tourists on tour as they had year old baby girl Adele to take care back home.
+They alternatively take tourists on tour as they had year old baby girl Adele to take care of back home.

 Fontaine-de-Vaucluse is a small village with only around 500 habitats.
 The most popular attraction being the 300 m deep spring located at the foot of the Vaucluse Mountains formed by the streams from the Alps between Italy and France.

 The walk to the spring takes around 20 minutes along the river and one can see the ruins of the castle of the Bishop of Cavaillon high above on the right.

 Nicolas had a spare pushchair which made our walk effortless with Chhavi.
 The route lined with souvenir shops was jam-packed with tourists.
 We stopped by to have a look at the river which was fascinating as a lot of green vegetation grew beneath the water.